8 fun things to do in Boulder Junction

 I just adore Boulder Junction’s main street.
 It’s quaint, well-kept, and delightfully energetic.
 Shop owners prop their doors open, welcoming in both tourists and locals alike.

-To get an all-encompassing experience of Boulder Junction’s main street, I suggest starting at Alder Lake Cranberry Shop and working your way west down the sidewalk.
-Relax with an ice cream cone at Mad Dog Jakes or swing into Aqualand Ale House for a bite to eat.
+To get an all-encompassing experience of Boulder Junction’s main street, I suggest starting with an ice cream cone at Mad Dog Jakes or swing into Aqualand Ale House for a bite to eat.
 Then meander down the other side of the street, ending back on the east end at the Blueberry Patch gift shop.

 5 | GO FISHING